 Music is a part of life from the earliest stages.
 Many children begin encountering and experiencing music prenatally through recordings that parents play for them as they develop.
 Newborns will hear parents singing lullabies to them and begin associating music as something to be enjoyed even at that tender age.
 Babies realize that they can create specific vocal sounds themselves and make percussive sounds with rattles and clapping within months of birth.
 Creating sounds becomes fun for them, and the next natural step for children is to learn how to create and explore sounds in a more structured way through listening to and learning about music.
 Children under the age of five and even those in elementary school enjoy music, because it is fun and often provides some social time for them.
 Studies of children who have received music lessons in some form since early childhood demonstrate that music is beneficial in other ways as well.
+That’s why incorporating some Toronto music lessons into your child’s life is something to seriously contemplate.

 When children take music lessons, they develop skills necessary to excel in other areas of learning.
 The NAMM Foundation is an organization that advocates music study and collects information about research supporting music study.
 It states that playing music positively affects the development of children’s cognitive skills, and it builds confidence, self-discipline and inspires creativity.* It encourages the use of listening skills, cognitive skills, and fine motor skills simultaneously.
 In a study done by professors at Boston College and Harvard Medical School, there were changes in the brain images of children who studied music and practiced for just fifteen months.
 They showed measurable improvement in sound discrimination and fine motor skills.+